codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     x Same metrics as the open PR
-        x Except the quality status, which appears on hover and uses a symbol to clarify x The symbol also displays if it’s analyzing
-            - [CONFIRM] Just the symbol changes to signal this
+        x Except the quality status, which appears on hover and uses a symbol to clarify x The symbol also displays if it’s analyzing x The symbol and hover message change to signal this x All PRs are displayed, even non-analyzed ones, with a message.
+It's not necessary to mention this. x Each open pull request lets the user: x Check out the associated branch
-- [CONFIRM] Confirm that only analyzed PRs are listed. x Each open pull request lets the user: x Check out the associated branch x By clicking an arrow that appears on click/hover x By using a contextual right-click menu x If switching to an analyzed branch with no open pull request, the extension shows issues for that branch
-- For a full list of Codacy commands, Cmd + Shift + P
+        x By clicking an arrow that appears on click/hover x By using a contextual right-click menu x If switching to an analyzed branch with no open pull request, the extension shows issues for that branch x For a full list of Codacy commands, Cmd + Shift + P

 ## Structure
 - Refactor page IA to follow concept-task-reference
-- Review titles of the section "The main view" and subsections
-- Remove mention of the Codacy status bar icon.
+    - Review titles of the section "The main view" and subsections x Remove mention of the Codacy status bar icon.

+## Visuals
+- Screenshot updates
 -->

 The [Codacy Visual Studio Code extension](https://github.com/codacy/codacy-vscode-extension) is an open-source project that enables developers to review directly in VS Code the result of Codacy analysis for the pull requests they’re working on.